These Cauliflower Muffins are the perfect side dish, appetizer, or even a delicious on-the-go quick snack!!

 Ingredients

-- ¾ cup red yellow or orange bell pepper, chopped into a very small pieces
+- ¾ cup bell pepper chopped into a very small pieces

 - 1 cup red onions chopped